philhawksworth/sagns.org/src/site/a-duty-officers-day.md

 #### 6 – 8 pm the previous evening

 The ‘portable office’ is delivered to my home.
-This is two sports bags which contain all I will need the next day, including diary, Daybook, card indexes, stationery and general information.
+This is contains all I will need the next day, including diary, Day Book, card indexes, stationery and general information.

 #### My Duty Office Day - starting at 9 am the next morning

 The phone line is open until 1 pm and I will be answering the helpline on behalf of the Good Neighbour Scheme.
 Check the phone line is set up correctly for my number.
-Quickly read the last few pages of entries in the Daybook to get a picture of recent requests.
+Quickly read the last few pages of entries in the Day Book to get a picture of recent requests.

 #### 9.15 am - the first call is received